V-Soft Communications Propagation & FCC Allocation Software Broadcast/RF

 Standard spacings preclusion printout.
 (PDF)

-The integrated database screen (Station Filer) allows the user to easily access, change or correct the FCC’s database information.
-Multiple key searches of the full FCC database searches can be performed allowing the user to direct the collected list to screen, to a printer or to a text file.
-The “Filter” can be used to select those stations that match the query criteria within a user’s set distance.
-For a screen listing, the user may click any of the stations listed on screen to see the entire record.
-Click the “Station Filer” link (above) to see the Station Filer screen.
+The integrated database screen (Station Filer) allows the user to easily access, change or correct the FCC’s database information if needed.
+Multiple key searches of the full FCC database can be performed allowing the user to direct the collected screen list, to a printer or text file.
+The “filter” can be used to select those stations that match the query criteria within a user’s set distance.
 If a station has a directional antenna pattern, the “Pattern” button will be visible.
-Clicking this button will bring up an azimuth pattern display plotting the pattern along 36 or 360 points with any ‘extra’ pattern points that may be included.
+Clicking this button will open an azimuth pattern display plotting the pattern along 36 or 360 points with any ‘extra’ pattern points that may be included.
 The extra pattern points will also be shown in the display’s tabular field value listing.

-FMCommander has an optional Internet Mapping Module, that allows synchronization and interactivity with a number of internet map sites, including Google Earth on which the program can plot a station’s coverage or ‘area-to-locate’ map.
+FMCommander has an optional Internet Mapping Module, that allows synchronization and interactivity with Google Earth and a other internet map sites.

 The new WatchDog™ option has been completely updated.
 This module allows the user to prepare a list of addressees and stations’ call signs to be used in automated studies.
 Full channel-studies containing Sec.
 73.207 separations reports and Sec.
-73.509 contour-to-contour reports, for each station on the list, can be sent through automatic email attachments. he entire list of emails can be sent automatically on a recurring basis without user intervention.
+73.509 contour-to-contour reports, for each station on the user’s list, can be sent through automatic email attachments.
 The screen shots, seen below, show the module’s main and setup screens.
 The program is opened by a menu item on the FMCommander Mainscreen.

 fmcommander_watchdog1fmcommander_watchdog2